thingsboard/thingsboard.github.io/docs/user-guide/ui/aliases.md

 6. Select _Navigate to new dashboard state_ action type and set newly created state as a target dashboard state.
 Click "Add" to add a new action to the widget.
 7. After the action has been added successfully, click big orange tick mark in the top right of the screen to apply changes.
 8. Then, go to the created state by selecting it from the drop-down menu by clicking layers icon in the top right corner.
 9. Click the "Add new widget" sign in the middle of the screen.
-From the drop-down Select widget menu, select a Cards bundle.
-Move to the cell "Latest values" and pick an Entity Table widget.
+In the opened widget bundles selection, click "Cards system".
+There select an Entities table widget.
 10. Input a data source: Entity type and select _Entity from dashboard state_ alias.
 Click "Add" in the bottom right corner.
 11. After a widget has been added, click a big tick icon in the lower right corner of the screen to save all applied changes.